*See Syllabus Below

 If you cancel at least seven days prior to the start of the training session, then you will receive a 100% refund.
 If you cancel at least 24-hours prior to the start of the training session, then you will receive a 50% refund; the remaining 50% will be non-refundable.
 All amounts will be non-refundable once you are within 24-hours of the training session start.

-The course requires that there be at least six students signed-up.
-If we don't have a minimum of six students, then we will cancel the course and refund your money.
+The course requires a minimum of four students.
+If we don't have a minimum of four students, then we reserve the right to cancel the course and refund your money.
 If an in-person training session is cancelled, we will notify you at least seven days prior to the start of the training session.

-This course is limited to eleven total students on a first come, first served basis.
+This course is limited to nine total students on a first come, first served basis.